ProgSoc/FuzzJudge/tfjm/README.md

 A problem can be implemented in any programming language as long as it supports stdin, stdout, command-line arguments and return codes.
 Each team is assigned a seed which is given to the problem's generator (fuzz method) by the server.
 When the team then submits their solution, the problem's validator (judge method) is then given the submitted solution and the same seed that was used to generate that teams input.
 This way the only state that needs to be stored on the server is the team's seed!
 With the same seed, the same problem input can be regenerated and solved on the server to be compared with the submitted solution.
-The return code then indicates whether or not the submitted solution was valid.

 In addition to being agnostic to the language the problems are implemented in, the server has no one primary front-end and is designed such that competitors can connect however they want and building a custom client is straightforward.
 The server has both a [static, JSON-less, HTML Basic Auth based API](#static-api) enabling super simple clients such as a CLI in languages and environments where JSON parsing and complex auth is non-trivial, and a [live WebSocket API](#live-api) for complex web clients that can receive scoreboard events and other live updates.